rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_dbmerge.md

 #### ColumnMap attribute

-If the columns have different names than our property, we need to add the `ColumnMap` attibute to have them mapped correctly.
+If the columns have different names than our property, we need to add the `ColumnMap` attribute to have them mapped correctly.
 If the columns would be named Col1 for the Key and Col2 for the Value, our object would look like this:

 ```C#